The Spin $L$-function on $\mathrm{GSp}_6$ via a non-unique model: Introduction

 The outline of the paper is as follows.
 In Section \ref{spin:global} we define the various groups we use, recall some definitions and results pertaining to the special function $P_D^\alpha$, and give the unfolding of the global integrals.
 In Section \ref{delta} we explicitly compute the left hand side of the equality (\ref{eqn:maineq}) and in Section \ref{N} we compute the right-hand side.
 The ramified integral is controlled in Section \ref{spin:Ram}.

 $\textrm{ }$

 \emph{Acknowledgments}: We would like to thank Christopher Skinner for many helpful conversations during the course of this research and for his constant encouragement.
 We have also benefited from conversations with Wee Teck Gan, Nadya Gurevich, Erez Lapid, Peter Sarnak, and Xiaoheng Wang.
-A.P.\ has been partially supported by NSF grant DMS-1401858.
-S.S.\ has been supported in parts through NSF grants DGE-1148900, DMS-1401967, and also through the Department of Defense (DoD) National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program.